AleksChen/ai-commit/README.md

 ## Features

+- 🔒 **Privacy First**: Your code is sent directly to your configured API provider.
+No intermediate servers, no tracking. **100% Open Source**—audit it yourself.
+Configuration is stored locally, ensuring absolute security with no backdoors.
 - 🤖 **AI-Powered Generation**: Analyzes your `git diff` to generate accurate and descriptive commit messages.
 - 📏 **Conventional Commits**: Follows the standard format (feat, fix, chore, etc.) out of the box.
 - 🌍 **Multi-Language Support**: Fully localized in **English**, **Chinese**, **Japanese**, **Korean**, **Spanish**, and **Arabic**.